ZITADEL Docs

 The idea of projects is to have a vessel for all components who are closely related to each other.

-In this use case we would have two different projects, for each environment one.
-So lets call it "Time Dev" and "Time Prod".
-These projects should be created in "The Timing Company" organization, because it is the owner of the project.
+In this use case, we would have two different projects, one each for the Development and Production environments.
+Let us call them "Time Dev" and "Time Prod".
+These projects should be created in "The Timing Company" organization.

 In the project you will configure all your roles and applications (clients and APIs).